kelu124/echomods/cletus/Readme.md

 ### What is it supposed to do?

 The aim of this module is to interface the transducer and the servo, aka the physical parts, to the analog part of the modules chain.
+More to come with the [Loftus head](/loftus/source/s3/Readme.md).

 ### How does it work: block diagram